Learn how to buy, cook, and eat healthy food

-Class series are taught throughout the community, including but not limited to community centers, churches, schools and local MSU Extension offices.
+Class series are taught throughout the community including but not limited to community centers, churches, health sites, schools and local MSU Extension offices.
 Group series are available if there are 10 to 15 people, and at least half of the group is income eligible.

 We offer the following programs:

 - Cooking Matters for Parents teaches parents with young children how to prepare and shop sensibly for healthy meals on a budget.

 - Cooking Matters for Families engages adults and school-aged youth together to learn about healthy eating, planning meals as a family, and working together in the kitchen.

 - Cooking Matters for Adults teaches adults how to prepare and shop sensibly for healthy meals on a budget.

 - Cooking Matters for Child Care Providers equips child care professionals with necessary skills to select safe, healthy meals on a budget for young children.

 - Cooking Matters at the Store provides participants with hands-on education as they shop for food, giving them skills to compare foods for cost and nutrition.

 If you are interested in the Cooking Matters program, please contact us at firstname.lastname@example.org.